Inflation in Ukraine

 Ukraine - Inflation (end of period)

-Inflation rises in June
+Inflation soars to over five-year high in June

 Ukraine - Inflation (eop) Data